liferay/liferay-docs/develop/tutorials/articles/250-forms/04-configuring-form-navigator-forms.markdown

 4. Save your changes.

-Now you know how to control the visibility of your Form Navigator form sections!
+Now you know how to control the visibility of your Form Navigator form categories and sections!

 ## Related Topics [](id=related-topics)